developerstephanieb/yaml_reference/01_fundamentals/01_syntax.md

 ## Indentation and Structure

-YAML uses indentation to define the structure of the data.
+YAML uses indentation (with spaces, not tabs) to define the structure of the data.
 Nesting is achieved by indenting a block of key-value pairs under a parent key.
 The standard convention is to use two spaces for each level of indentation.

 ```yaml
 # 'address' is a parent key.